There seems to be a growing trend where credit providers are asking for payment to produce documents that relate to their client’s affairs.

-Such documents include, copies of bills, demand letters that were sent, customer notes etc. The reason that such documents are so important is a credit provider is legally obliged to follow a very strict process prior to recording a negative credit listing, often upon investigating such documents it is revealed that the credit provider did not follow this process and therefore must remove the default or other negative credit listing.
+Such documents include copies of bills, demand letters that were sent, customer notes etc. The reason that such documents are so important is a credit provider is legally obliged to follow a very strict process prior to recording a negative credit listing, often upon investigating such documents, it is revealed that the credit provider did not follow this process and therefore must remove the default or other negative credit listings.

 I have seen examples of credit providers wanting to charge up to $500.00 to produce such documents, this is clearly obstructive behaviour and an attempt to put off the client in pursuing their innocents.

 If a credit provider refuses to produce documents or decides to charge money to do so the client would be within their legal rights to report the matter to the appropriate Ombudsman and/or the credit reporting agencies directly.